Prestigious Restoration Award

 “Suffering major damage, the Gothic Revival masonry structures underwent a sophisticated regime of seismic strengthening and retrofitting, along with painstaking reconstruction of significant heritage features such as the turret and stained glass windows.
 Modern facilities and services were discreetly inserted to enhance the contemporary functionality of the buildings.”

-Arts Centre Chief Executive André Lovatt says the award provides significant endorsement for the magnificent restoration work underway at the Arts Centre.
+Arts Centre Chief Executive André Lovatt says the awards provide significant endorsement for the magnificent restoration work underway at the Arts Centre.

 “It is fantastic recognition for the entire team who has worked so hard and with such passion.”